Personages of Fame & Infamy

 Lawful-Neutral Dwarvish Cleric

 This Dwarvish priest is King of Mount Hammer.
 He proudly rules over a nation established by his ancestors which he says now rivals the Seven Hills in the days of its ancient glory.
-Naturally this has won him the resentment of his cousin Tharbadin who wishes to return to those glory days but the grumblings of an old Hill Dwarf hardly matter to this ruler of a rich and secure homeland who is very popular among the Mountain Dwarves.
-Baldarin works to preserve strong relations with the humans of Ivana.
-The eldest daughter of Baldarin is also the general of his army.
+Naturally this has won him the resentment of his cousin Tivadar who wishes to return to those glory days but the grumblings of an old Hill Dwarf hardly matter to this ruler of a rich and secure homeland who is very popular among the Mountain Dwarves.
+Boldizar works to preserve firm relations with the Humans of Ivana.

 Noleta